venam/blog/_posts/2015-09-25-group-work.markdown

 but are sweeter human interaction wise.

-There has been many writings about how "free" doesn't attract effort.
+There have been many writings about how "free" doesn't attract effort.

 In the HN (HackerNews) [comments](https://news.ycombinator.com/item?id=10234287) on the [The toxic side of free – how I lost the love for my side project](https://remysharp.com/2015/09/17/jsbin-toxic-part-4) article mentions that: